prathu10/Real-Time-Patient-Revisit-Analytics/README.md

 - Dashboards include:

-  * Readmission risk by age, diagnosis
+  * Risk distribution by age and diagnosis

   * Risk vs length of stay